ChethanKMurthy/Lung-Cancer-Detection/README.md

 ## Presentation at MIT
 The research paper resulting from this project was presented at the International Student Conference on Multidisciplinary & Current Technical Research at MIT, showcasing the significance of employing machine learning techniques for early lung cancer detection.

-## Contribution Guidelines
-Contributions to this project are welcome!
-Please refer to the `CONTRIBUTING.md` file for guidelines.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.